usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 OSCAL catalogs are built out of controls.
 Essentially, OSCAL is a lightweight and free-form "documentary" format, which includes semantic "islands" of structured information.
 These are semantic not only because they are addressable in principle, but more importantly because their organizations and values may be known before processing occurs, at least with respect to certain operations and relations, and even (at the most general level) before operations are designed and deployed.
 OSCAL offers a yin to the yang of query and processing.

 At the broadest level, "control objects" in OSCAL include controls, subcontrols, parts of controls or subcontrols, and control groups.
-Each OSCAL application or application domain will determine for itself how these correspond to entities or "control objects" within that domain.
+Each OSCAL application or application domain will determine for itself how these correspond to entities or "controls", formal processes, procedures and so forth, within that domain.

 This organization is governed by an XML schema, which enforces containment constraints among these elements.
-In particular, the OSCAL schema declares elements for control, subcontrol and part.
-According to its rules, subcontrols may only appear within controls.
+In particular, the OSCAL schema declares elements for group, control, subcontrol and part.
+According to its rules, either controls or groups may appear within groups (that is, groups may be nested or may contain controls), while subcontrols may only appear within controls.
 Either controls or subcontrols may be partitioned (may contain parts), and parts may contain their own parts.
-Any of these objects may be "controlled" in the sense that it may be used consistently to carry regular sets of properties with names and value spaces that may be known in advance or discovered dynamically.
+While this design centers around controls and subcontrols, by means of the use of groups and parts, OSCAL can support organizations of controls and their components with arbitrary granularity -- as any of these objects may be used consistently to carry regular sets of properties, with names and value spaces that may be known in advance or discovered dynamically.

 ## Interoperability with other data formats